jovanimtzrico/DataStructureAlgorithms/README.md

 #Data Structures
 Algorithms and Data Structures implemented in Java

-This is a collection of algorithms and data structures which I've implement over the years in my academic and professional life.
+This is a collection of algorithms and data structures.

 *Created by Jovani Rico
 * LinkedIn: http://www.linkedin.com/in/jovanirico